4 Easy Ways To Get Coding Experience

 Are you learning how to code and looking for ways to get some real-world experience?

-This article will introduce you to explore different options to get some real-world experience.
+This article will introduce you to exploring different options for real-world experience.

-An open-source project is a project where the source code and the documentation for the project are free and public.
+An open-source project is a project where the source code and documentation are free and public.

 As a beginner, making a small contribution to an open-source project can mean: